chef/automate/components/automate-chef-io/content/docs/saml.md

 - Ping
 - Tivoli Federated Identity Manager

-In the following section, you can find further details about specific supported identity management systems.

 ### Azure AD

-For using Chef Automate's SAML integration with Azure AD, please note that **signing key rotation** is not supported to be done automatically.
-The signing certificate used with Azure for SAML sign-ins has to be **managed manually**.
+Using Azure AD as an SAML IdP requires specific configuration for both Azure AD and Chef Automate.

+{{< info >}}
+The signing certificate used for Chef Automate's SAML integration with Azure AD requires manual management.
+Signing key rotation is not done automatically.
+{{< /info >}}

+First, set up your configuration within Azure AD.
-After setting up your application as a _"non-gallery application"_, configure its SAML sign-on method.
+Set up your application as a _"non-gallery application"_, and then configure its SAML log-in method.
-For both _Identifier (Entity ID)_ and _Reply URL (Assertion Consumer Service URL)_, enter
+Enter `https://{{< example_fqdn "automate" >}}/dex/callback` as the value for both _Identifier (Entity ID)_ and _Reply URL (Assertion Consumer Service URL)_,.
-`https://{{< example_fqdn "automate" >}}/dex/callback`.

-The default claims can be used, see below for their counterparts in the Chef Automate configuration.
+You may use the default claims provided by Azure AD.
+Remember to edit the Chef Automate configuration in `config.toml` to reflect this claims information.

-Download the _Certificate (Base64)_, and take note of the _Login URL_.
+Download the _Certificate (Base64)_ and take note of the _Login URL_ for use in the Chef Automate configuration.

+After configuring Azure AD, edit your Chef Automate `config.toml` configuration file to reflect the values entered in the Azure AD interface.
-The minimal configuration snippet then looks like this (replace `<<something>>` with the values noted above):
+The minimal configuration snippet in `config.toml` will look similar to:

 ```toml
 [dex.v1.sys.connectors.saml]